-This three day expedition skills course is designed specifically for school and youth group leaders working with the Duke of Edinburgh’s International Award and other outdoor adventure programmes based in Germany.
+This three day intermediate expedition skills course is designed specifically for school and youth group leaders working with the Duke of Edinburgh’s International Award and other outdoor adventure programmes based in Germany.
 This course is designed for Award Leaders running Silver and Gold Award expeditions in Germany.
 It provides a stepping-stone from our basic navigation skills course to learn more advanced navigational skills.
 Furthermore this course is designed to give you more hands-on practice and build up your training toolkit.

-Half-board: Breakfast & 3-course dinner – please let us know any dietary requirements in advance.
+Full board: Breakfast & buffet dinner – please let us know any dietary requirements in advance.
 Lunch/ packed lunch included Fri & Sat.
 Please bring packed lunch Thursday.
 Snacks available for purchase.

 This is an easy- medium difficulty tour.
 Most of the routes are along BLUE and RED (Alpine Club Classification) paths.
 You should be prepared to walk between 4-5 hrs per day – with the longest days’ ascent being a 700m climb.
 The walking pace will be around 300m/hr (ascent).

 Most paths are well maintained and there are few exposed or secured sections making it a technically easy- medium tour for any hiker.